-June 23, 2019
+June 28, 2023

-Contact: Kelly Loussedes, Senior Vice President of Public Relations 202-595-3074 or kloussedes@nahu.org
+Contact: Kelly Loussedes Senior Vice President of Public Relations (202) 595-3074 or kloussedes@NABIP.org

-NAHU Hosts 88th Annual Convention
+NABIP Hosts 87th Annual Convention

-Hundreds of Healthcare Agents and Brokers Travel to Kansas City to Learn, Develop and Network
+Hundreds of Healthcare Agents and Brokers Travel to Orlando to Learn, Develop and Network

-(Washington, D.C.) - The National Association of Health Underwriters (NAHU) will host its 88th Annual Convention June 23-26 at the Sheraton at Crown Center in Kansas City, Missouri.
-More than 700 health insurance professionals from all across the country will be in attendance.
+(Washington, D.C.) - The National Association of Benefits and Insurance Professionals (NABIP) will host its 87th Annual Convention on June 25-28 at the Renaissance Orlando at SeaWorld in Orlando, Florida, where more than 700 health insurance professionals from all across the country will be in attendance.

-At this premiere industry event, NAHU will focus its efforts on training health insurance professionals on how to adapt to the healthcare industry's ever-changing regulations and will provide networking opportunities and business-development tools.
+At this premiere industry event, NABIP will focus its efforts on training health insurance professionals on how to adapt to the healthcare industry's ever-changing regulations as well as provide networking opportunities and business-development tools.

-"NAHU members are dedicated to helping consumers find the best and most affordable health insurance options that fit the unique needs of individuals, families and businesses across the country," stated Janet Trautwein, CEO of NAHU.
+"NABIP members are dedicated to helping consumers find the best and most affordable health insurance options that fit the unique needs of individuals, families and businesses across the country," stated Janet Trautwein, CEO of NABIP.
 "This is the place they come to access the tools and training necessary to deal with complicated compliance issues and guide consumers in their search for affordable and appropriate health coverage.